seantwie03/cli_demos/README.md

 The [command file](#command-file-syntax) is a list of shell commands that will be ran as part of the demo.
 You can optionally include section headers, descriptive comments, and presenter notes.

 The first Kitty keybinding launches the script.
-You press this in the window you want your presenter notes to show in.
+The window you are in when you press this keybinding is where the presenter notes will show.

 ```~/.config/kitty/kitty.conf
 # Launches the Controller window and starts the demo script
-map kitty_mod+n launch --cwd=current --title=Controller sh /path/to/your/kitty-demo/kitty-demo.sh
+map kitty_mod+p launch --cwd=current --title=Controller sh /path/to/your/kitty-demo/kitty-demo.sh
 ```

 The second Kitty keybinding sends the `enter` key to the window running the script.
 This prompts the script to send the next line of output to the Presentation window.
-You press this from the Presentation window to advance the demonstration.
+Press this keybinding from any window to advance the presentation.

 ```~/.config/kitty/kitty.conf
 # Sends the "next command" signal (enter) to the Controller window